kosaraju3333/portal-app/README.md

 ## 📦 Application

 A sample Node.js web app deployed to an AWS EKS cluster and exposed to the internet using the **AWS Load Balancer Controller**.
+Application Overview:
+- This is a simple signup system involves users registering on a platform by providing their details, which are then stored in a Postgres database
+User Signup Process
+  1. User Input: The user fills out a signup form with details such as:
+      a.
+Name
+      b.
+Email
+      c.
+Password
+  2. Validation:
+      a.
+Check if required fields are filled.
+      b.
+Validate email format and ensure its unique.
+      c.
+Ensure password meets

+  3. Database Entry:
+      a.
+Store the user’s data in the database.
+  4. Login & Authentication:
+      a.
+Once verified, users can log in using their credentials.

-• Deployed a Node.js application and PostgreSQL database on a private AWS EKS cluster, using separate Kubernetes namespaces for logical isolation
+- Deployed a Node.js application and PostgreSQL database on a private AWS EKS cluster, using separate Kubernetes namespaces for logical isolation
-• Node.js App Namespace:
+- Node.js App Namespace:
-▪ Configured Deployment, Service, Secrets, ConfigMap, and Horizontal Pod Autoscaler.
+    - Configured Deployment, Service, Secrets, ConfigMap, and Horizontal Pod Autoscaler.
-▪ Applied Liveness & Readiness Probes, along with CPU/memory resource limits for container health and stability.
+    - Applied Liveness & Readiness Probes, along with CPU/memory resource limits for container health and stability.
-▪ Exposed the app externally via AWS Load Balancer Controller and Ingress with routing rules
+    - Exposed the app externally via AWS Load Balancer Controller and Ingress with routing rules
-• PostgreSQL Namespace:
+- PostgreSQL Namespace:
-▪ Set up StatefulSet, Service, Secrets, and Liveness Probe for a production-ready DB deployment ▪ Installed AWS EBS CSI Driver, and provisioned persistent storage using StorageClass, PersistentVolume, and PersistentVolumeClaim
+    - Set up StatefulSet, Service, Secrets, and Liveness Probe for a production-ready DB deployment
+    - Installed AWS EBS CSI Driver, and provisioned persistent storage using StorageClass, PersistentVolume, and PersistentVolumeClaim
-▪ Ensured secure intra-cluster communication between services using private networking and namespace-scoped configurations.
+    - Ensured secure intra-cluster communication between services using private networking and namespace-scoped configurations.

 ---